olitrussle/blog/_posts/2017-03-03-celebrating-100-reviews-our-7-favourites.md

 This time last year we were thrilled to receive our first review from our first ever customer, Dexter.
 It was a 1000 word write-up full of useful feedback.
 We responded in our blog article, [Dear Dexter](https://trussle.com/blog/dear-dexter).

 That was just the beginning.
-99 reviews later, we’re proud to be rated an ‘Excellent’ 9.3/10 on Trustpilot with more than 9/10 of you ratingyour Trussle experience 5*!
+99 reviews later, we’re proud to be rated an ‘Excellent’ 9.3/10 on Trustpilot with more than 9/10 of you rating your Trussle experience 5*!

 ![Trussle Trustpilot reviews]({{site.baseurl}}/images/post_images/Trussle Trustpilot reviews.jpg)